PlanktoScope/proposals/README.md

 - Comments on GitHub pull requests should be restricted to grammar, spelling, formatting, or procedural errors related to the preparation of the proposal itself.
-  All other comments should be addressed to the related GitHub issue.
+  All other comments should be made on the related GitHub issue.

 When writing design documents, it is important to consider various aspects of decision-making, which might include:

+- Describing the current architecture or implementation which will be changed.

-- Documenting the viable options (or a subset of options if we can easily rule some out) and the benefits and drawbacks of each option.
+- Describing the viable options (or a subset of options if we can easily rule some out) and the benefits and drawbacks of each option.

-- Documenting our reasoning, including data and references wherever possible, to make it easy for our future selves (and future contributors) to understand the decisions we've made and why.
+- Describing our reasoning, including data and references wherever possible, to make it easy for our future selves (and future contributors) to understand the decisions we've made and why.

-- Describing implications for various stakeholders of the PlanktoScope project, such as FairScope, PlanktoScope end-users, and/or PlanktoScope project contributors.
+- Describing implications for the various kinds of people who have some relationship with the PlanktoScope project,   such as FairScope, PlanktoScope end-users, and/or PlanktoScope project contributors.

-- Describing implications for various technical aspects of the PlanktoScope as a platform, such as (but not limited to) approachability, transparency, compatibility, extensibility, security, and stability.
+- Describing consequences for various technical aspects of the PlanktoScope as a platform, such as (but not limited to) approachability, transparency, compatibility, extensibility, security, and stability.

 Not every design document should have the same level of detail.
 Some have more sense of urgency and therefore might not be as rigorous as others.
-Use your best judgement about the level of depth to include.
+Use your best judgment about the level of depth to include.

 ### Quick Start for Experienced Committers